kratenko/lovem/journal/draft/08-making-virtual-a-reality.md

 to fit everything in a few bits (32 of them if I recall correctly) with varying instruction code length and quite long arguments.
 I wanted to include instructions on three registers, which takes up quite some bits to address.
-Of course, you can get away with two register operations only - or if you are fancy you can even use a single address or even no address for most instructions.
+Of course, you can get away with two-register operations only - or if you are fancy you can even use a single address or even no address for most instructions.
 You will just end up with a lot of register swapping.
 I guess my rational for having three addresses in an instruction was code size.
 For what I want to do, 32 bit instruction words feel